aosabook/500lines/functionalDB/chapter.md

   </tr>
   <tr>
     <td>Unary operator</td>
-    <td>Predicate based on unary operation, accepts a variable (or don’t-care) as an operand</td>
+    <td>Unary operation that its operand is a variable.
+Bind the value of the item in the datom to the variable and return the application of the operation</td>
     <td>(birthday-this-week? _)</td>
   </tr>
   <tr>
     <td>Binary operator</td>
-    <td>Predicate based on binary operation, must have a variable (or don’t-care) as one of its operands </td>
+    <td>A binary operation, must have a variable as one of its operands.
+Bind the value of the item in the datom to the variable and return the result of the operation</td>
     <td>(< :ag 20)</td>
   </tr>
 </table>